 - Identify the basic properties of estimators and the conditions under which they apply

-Understand the principles behind applied empirical methods used in the social sciences
+Recognize the experimental methods used in the social sciences

-- Choose a research design suitable for a given research question and compatible with the available data.
+Device a research design suitable for a given research question.

 Interpret and present the findings of econometric analysis.

 Critically engage with texts and journal articles which involve empirical work, recognizing the problems encountered when dealing with data in practice